syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

     application.DefaultVersion = ExcelVersion.Excel2016
     Dim workbook As IWorkbook = application.Workbooks.Open("Sample.xlsx")
     Dim sheet As IWorksheet = workbook.Worksheets(0)

     'Event to choose an action while exporting data from Excel to data table. sheet.ExportDataTableEvent += ExportDataTable_EventAction()

-    'Read data from the worksheet and Export to the DataTable Dim customersTable As DataTable = sheet.ExportDataTable(sheet.UsedRange, ExcelExportDataTableOptions.ColumnNames) 'Binding exported DataTable to data grid, likewise it can binded to any 'user interface control which supports binding
+    'Read data from the worksheet and Export to the DataTable Dim customersTable As DataTable = sheet.ExportDataTable(sheet.UsedRange, ExcelExportDataTableOptions.ColumnNames)

+    'Binding the exported data table to a data grid.
+It can be bound to any control that supports the data table.
     Dim dataGrid As DataGrid = New DataGrid dataGrid.DataSource = customersTable workbook.SaveAs("ExportToGrid.xlsx")